impressiver/dotfiles/README.md

 export PATH="$HOME/bin:$PATH"
 ```

-### Add custom commands without creating a new fork
+### Add custom commands without creating a new fork sss

 If `~/.extra` exists, it will be sourced along with the other files.
 You can use this to add a few custom commands without the need to fork this entire repository, or to add commands you don’t want to commit to a public repository.